electricitymaps/electricitymaps-contrib/CONTRIBUTING.md

 > **Note**
 > Take a look at the wiki pages for more detailed instructions

+## Zone and exchange configurations

+Static information about zones and exchanges are located at [config/zones][config zones] and [config/exchanges][config exchanges] respectively.
+The zone configurations hold information such as the installed capacity, which parsers to use, fallback mixes, contributors and other keys that are required by our frontend and internal systems; and while similar the exchange configs hold the the location, capacity, direction and parsers required.

 ## Parser guidelines

 To get stated with editing the parsers use the following steps: